abessiari/openapi-generator/README.md

 ## <a name="install"></a>Installation
 SENSE-O consists of two major components: the Orchestrator server and the Keycloak SSO server that can be separately deployed.
-The SENSE-O deployment is container based and a guide for a kubernets deployment can be found [here](https://github.com/StackV/sense-helm/)
+The SENSE-O deployment is container based and a guide for a kubernetes deployment can be found [here](https://github.com/StackV/sense-helm/)

 ## <a name="quickstart"></a>Quick Start